CopernicaMarketingSoftware/Documentation/Mailerq/4.0/configuration.md

 options for MailerQ itself.

 The config file, and the documentation, has been split up in different sections.
-Please choose the select the section that you're interested in.
+Please select the section that you're interested in.

 * [RabbitMQ settings](rabbitmq-config "RabbitmQ configuration")
 * [Cluster settings](cluster "Cluster configuration")